archimede-institut/sage-euler-product/doc/tutorial/LoeschianConstant-NS-04-MCOMP.rst

 Let us recall the Witt decomposition.
 The readers will find in :raw-latex:`\cite[Lemma 1]{Moree*00}` a result of the same flavour.
-We have simply modified the proof and setting as to accomodate polynomials having real numbers for coefficients.
+We have simply modified the proof and setting as to accommodate polynomials having real numbers for coefficients.

 .. container:: lem